Best tool for X · Sales outreach

 Outcome proof scoreboard

-How to prove this outreach lane is producing useful progress
+How to prove this outreach path is producing useful progress

 - Checkpoint 1 (launch day): sequence ships with stop rules, state tags, and owner assigned.